-If you’re strapped to a tight budget, the Celestron PowerSeeker is one of the best telescopes you can get for the money.
+If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 With better than average optical tube and visibility performance, it’s a telescope that would be great for any beginner or a buyer looking for both celestial and terrestrial viewing in one package.

-While each telescope puts its best foot forward, we’ll also take a dive into the not-so-obvious disadvantages of the PowerSeeker.
-Hear, hear to bearing the naked truth!
+While each telescope puts its best foot forward, I’ll also take a dive into the not-so-obvious disadvantages of the PowerSeeker.

 ✔️ Best Feature: German EQ mount